-- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-Phone numbers for Member Services are printed on the back cover of this booklet.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you have been a member of our plan continuously prior to January 1999, and you were living outside of our service area before January 1999, you are still eligible as long as you have not moved since before January 1999.
+However, if you move and your move is to another location that is outside of our service area, you will be disenrolled from our plan. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage.

-- If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your membership card to get medical care.
 We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.